 PE & Sport Grant

 The school receives a sport funding grant from the government to improve the provision of physical education and sport in primary schools.
-The government have doubled the grant this year and each eligible school now receives a grant of £16,000 plus £10 per pupil aged between 5 and 11.
+Each eligible school receives a grant of £16,000 plus an additional £10 per pupil aged 5 to 10.

 This funding is ring-fenced and should be used to made additional and sustainable improvements to the quality of PE and sport we offer.
 Please click here to access further information about the funding from the Department of Education.

-How the PE and Sport grant should be used
+How the PE and Sport grant is used

-Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport activities they offer.
+Schools must use the funding to make additional and sustainable improvements to the quality of their physical activity (PE) and sport activities:

 - to develop or add to the PE and sport that the school provide